Does this patient have diabetes-related hypertension?

 Interestingly, this meta-analysis also assessed CKD progression end points and changes in albuminuria.
 Consistent with current Kidney Disease: Improving Global Outcomes (KDIGO) guidelines, lowering systolic BP by 10 mmHg had no effect on CKD end points (dialysis, transplantation, or death from kidney disease.)
 However, the new development of albuminuria, or worsening of already present albuminuria, was reduced with a 10-mmHg decrease in systolic BP.
 The difference between these two end points (i.e., the lack of CKD outcome benefit with BP lowering, despite reducing albuminuria) is likely due to the short-term nature of the studies analyzed.

-Since hypertension places patients with diabetes at high risk for cardiovascular morbidity and mortality, all patients with diabetes and persistent BP above 140/90 mmHg should be started on antihypertensive drug therapy (
+Since hypertension places patients with diabetes at high risk for cardiovascular morbidity and mortality, all patients with diabetes and persistent BP above 140/90 mmHg should be started on antihypertensive drug therapy (Table II).
+Successful implementation of concurrent non-pharmacologic therapy may permit later reduction in the dose or number of antihypertensive agents.

 There is no optimal (“one size fits all”) approach to attain BP control goals, as each approach needs to be tailored to the patient phenotype and genotype.
 However, certain objectives and strategies are clear.